 The Skeleton Twins (2014)

-One of the most honest and straightforward movies in all of 2014 saw two of the most well known Saturday Night Live alums take on roles that were very, very different from anything that we have seen them in before.
-Rian Johnson’s (Looper, The Brothers Bloom) The Skeleton Twins is a movie that deals with mental health, a topic that hits very close to home with me.
-This is one of those movies that is categorized as a hit or miss drama/comedy, but this is hardly a comedy.
+One of the most honest and straightforward movies of 2014 saw two of the most well-known Saturday Night Live alums take on roles that were very, very different from anything we had seen them in before.
+Rian Johnson’s (Looper, The Brothers Bloom) The Skeleton Twins explores mental health, a topic that hits very close to home for me.
+This is one of those movies categorized as a hit-or-miss drama/comedy, but it is hardly a comedy.
 This isn’t the heaviest movie in the entire world, but you certainly won’t be smiling much as you empathize with the leads Maggie (Wiig – Bridesmaids, The Secret Life of Walter Mitty) and Milo (Hader – Year One, Superbad).
-You might spend the first 15-30 minutes wondering when the comedy is coming, only to realize that maybe it not be.
-Best rest assured that you will know right away that this isn’t the Hader and Wiig that you know.
+You might spend the first 15-30 minutes wondering when the comedy is coming, only to realize that maybe it’s not.
 This is something much more profound.
-This is a film to be seen for the film enthusiasts of the world.
-Continue reading The Skeleton Twins (2014)
+This is a film for film enthusiasts worldwide.

 A Most Violent Year (2014)

 The best movie of 2014 that has flown under the radar is, without a doubt, J.C.
 Chandor’s (All Is Lost, Margin Call) A Most Violent Year.
 As I will mention in the paragraphs below, this movie is subtly fantastic.
 But before I get into the film, I want to talk about Chandor.
 This guy is quietly establishing himself as a master of two crafts.
-A Most Violent Year is just his third movie, but it is the third for which he has directed and written the screenplay.
-And all three films have earned at least 88% fresh on Rotten Tomatoes even though none made more than $8 million at the box office.
-All three movies are unique from one another, and Chandor has already had the opportunity to work with some of the biggest names in Hollywood (Robert Redford, Kevin Spacey, Jeremy Irons, Demi Moore, Stanley Tucci, Oscar Isaac, David Oyelowo, Jessica Chastain, and Albert Brooks).
-He has already signed on Mark Wahlberg to star in his next project.
+A Most Violent Year is just his third movie, but it is the third he has directed and written the screenplay for.
+And all three films have earned at least 88% fresh on Rotten Tomatoes, even though none made more than $8 million at the box office.
+All three movies are unique, and Chandor has already worked with some of the biggest names in Hollywood (Robert Redford, Kevin Spacey, Jeremy Irons, Demi Moore, Stanley Tucci, Oscar Isaac, David Oyelowo, Jessica Chastain, and Albert Brooks).
+He has already signed Mark Wahlberg to star in his next project.
 And while All Is Lost and Margin Call were both unique movie experiences, A Most Violent Year is Chandor’s crowning achievement to date.

 All the Real Girls (2003)